 What Is Eczema?

 How to cure eczema permanently, or can you?
-This in-depth article will let you know how to manage your eczema properly.
-Eczema, which originates from the Greek word “ekzein” which means to “boil over” or “break out”, is a chronic skin condition that is caused by an overactive immune system, and it causes patches on the skin that are itchy, cracked, rough and inflamed.
-Usually triggered by certain foods such as milk and nuts, or elements in the environment such as smoke, soaps, fragrances, pollen, some eczema can also cause blisters.
+This comprehensive article will guide you on managing eczema effectively, focusing on the crucial role of anxiety and stress.
+Eczema, derived from the Greek word “ekzein” meaning “to boil over” or “break out,” is a chronic skin condition caused by an overactive immune system.
+It leads to itchy, cracked, rough, and inflamed patches of skin.
+Common triggers include foods like milk and nuts, and environmental elements such as smoke, soaps, fragrances, and pollen.
+Some eczema types may even cause blisters.

 How Common Is Eczema?